Monitoring your server for performance

 - A list of steps to reproduce the problem (if not random).

-- A stack trace dump or, in case of performance issues, multiple thread dumps in intervals.
-For more information, see Stack trace dumps.
+- A stack trace dump or, in case of performance issues, multiple thread dumps in intervals (see chapter “6.1 Stack trace dumps”).

-- If dealing with an OutOfMemory issue, please include a memory dump.
-For more information, see Memory dumps.
+- If dealing with an OutOfMemory issue, please include a memory dump (see chapter “6.2 Memory dumps”).

-A convenient way to get all the relevant system, Jahia and environment information is to use the “Jahia Tools Area -> System information -> download as a file” action, which will allow you to download and later attach to the JIRA ticket the relevant information.
+A convenient way to get all the relevant system, Digital Experience Manager and environment information is to use the “Jahia Tools Area -> System information -> download as a file” action, which will allow you to download and later attach to the JIRA ticket the relevant information.

 As a basic rule, we also prefer to have too much information than too little.